-Consolidated net income amounted to € 36.4 on € 5.3 million in the same period of 2014.
+In the first six months of 2015 CIR recorded consolidated net income of € 36.4 million compared with € 5.3 million reported in the same period of last year.

-The contribution to consolidated net income made by the CIR Group's industrial subsidiaries was positive for € 21.9 million compared with € 0.9 million in the first six months of last year.
+The contribution made by the CIR Group's industrial subsidiaries was positive for $\notin$ 21.9 million, compared with $\notin$ 0.9 million in the first six months of last year.

-The Espresso Group achieved a net result of \le 22.1 million (\le 3.8 million in first half of 2014) thanks to the ability to maintain operating margins, despite the continuing difficulties in this sector, the reduction in financial expense and taxes and the gain on the disposal of Deejay TV (\le 9.3 million).
+The Espresso Group achieved a net result of $\notin$ 22.1 million ( $\notin$ 3.8 in the first half of 2014), thanks to the ability to maintain the operating result, despite the fact that the state of the industry is still difficult, and to the reduction in financial expense and taxes and the gain on the disposal of the TV channel Deejay TV ( $\notin$ 9.3 million).

-Sogefi reached a net income of € 9.7 million compared with a loss of € 7.3 million in the first half of 2014.
-The change is due to the growth in revenues, the slight improvement in profitability and a reduction in financial expenses, in particular with reference to the non-recurring charges.
+Sogefi achieved net income of $\notin$ 9.7 million compared with a loss of $\notin$ 7.3 million in the first half of 2014.
+The improvement is due to the growth in revenues, a slight improvement in profitability and a reduction in financial expenses, especially as regards non-recurring charges.

-Lastly, KOS posted a net result of € 7.6 million, with respect to € 6 million in first half 2014, thanks to the development of the company in the last two years, making possible a significant growth in revenues.
+Lastly, KOS posted a net result of $\in$ 7.6 million, compared with $\in$ 6 million in the first half of 2014, thanks to the development activities carried out by the company over the last two years, leading to a significant growth in revenues.

-The parent company CIR S.p.A. and its non-industrial subsidiaries contributed net income of € 14.5 million compared with € 4.4 million in the first half of 2014; financial expense has decreased thanks to the bond buy-back of October 2014 and net financial income increased.
+CIR S.p.A. and its non-industrial subsidiaries contributed net income of $\in$ 14.5 million compared with a net loss of $\in$ 4.4 million in the first half of 2014; financial expenses have decreased due to the buyback of bonds carried out in October 2014, while higher income from financial management has been recorded.